ski629/ski629.github.io/_posts/2025-10-19-bolt-sizes.md

 **Black Diamond Ice Tool Pommel Bolt**
 - M5-0.8, 35mm, Socket Head Cap Screw (9mm head diameter)
+- Serrated safety washer
 - 4mm wrench for bolt
 - Note that the handle spacers are 7mm each, so if you are using only one you could use a 28mm bolt, and if you're using none, 21mm.
 {% include figure image_path="/assets/images/2025-10-19-bolt-sizes/bd_pommel.jpeg" %}

+**Black Diamond Cyborg Crampons**
+- M5-0.8, 55mm, Socket Head Cap Screw
+- 4mm wrench for bolt
+- 8mm wrench for nut
+- If you wan a bolt just for mono-point configuration, it can be 45mm.

 **Petzl Pick Weights**
 - M5-0.8, 16mm, Socket Flat/Countersunk Head Cap Screw